 A slim, insulated parka with angled chevron quilting that flatters your frame while it surrounds you in down.
-Technical know-how informs the features that keep you warm in extreme winter: a collar that stands separate from your hood so that your neck remains warm when the hood is down.
-Fleece lined front pockets provide a lovely little haven for chilly hands, and a 2-way zip gives you movement to step over snowbanks or sprint for the bus.
+Technical know-how keeps you warm in extreme winter without making the Limelight look like an expedition parka.
+The collar stands separate from your hood to keep your neck cozy even when the hood is down.
+Fleece-lined front pockets provide a lovely haven for chilly hands, and an interior pocket keeps your phone alive on frigid mornings.
+The 2-way zip gives you movement to step over snowbanks or sprint for the bus.

 - Made of durable polyester, treated with DWR for weather resistance.